 - Forced to transfer

 - Denied medical leave

-Employers may not come right out and tell an employee they are being terminated or denied a promotion because of their age.
-There are a number of signs that an employee is being discriminated against because of their age.
-This includes:
+Employers may not come right out and tell you that you are being terminated or denied a promotion because of your age.
+There are a number of signs that you are being discriminated against because of your age, such as:

 - Firing employees who have been with the company longer

 - Making older workers take on certain duties

 - Jokes or comments about an employee’s age

 - Promoting a “young” corporate culture

 - Retaliating against an employee for reporting discrimination against older employees